-Chronic Pain Treatment in St Albans & Online
+Chronic Pain Treatment in St Albans, Hertford & Online

 Approximately 40% of the UK population suffers from chronic pain, which can vary in intensity from mild to severe.
 Chronic pain symptoms may fluctuate over time or persist consistently.
 It can arise from an injury or illness, lingering for months or even years.
 In some cases, the onset of chronic pain is gradual.
 Dealing with chronic pain itself can be challenging and unpleasant.
 However, it is further compounded by the need to make adjustments in daily life, often resulting in the inability to engage in previously enjoyed activities.
 Understandably, accepting these limitations can be difficult, leading to feelings of frustration, anger, irritability, stress, and sadness.
 Furthermore, chronic pain can strain relationships, adding another layer of stress.